Small Space - Big Flair

 Light fixtures are critical in a bathroom but most found online are ho-hum or have been seen a thousand times over.
 Finding something unusual can add a lot of flair to a small space and are worth the investment.
 I’m looking at a few brass filigree lanterns but have not found one that isn’t so obviously Moroccan and predictable – that is, one that is dialed back.

-Here are seven takeaways when designing a small bathroom: treat the entire height of the walls with tile, wood planks, wallpaper, a painted faux finish or a dramatic color.
+Here are a few takeaways when designing a small bathroom: treat the entire height of the walls with tile, wood planks, wallpaper, a painted faux finish or a dramatic color.
 If this is intimidating, do something unusual on the ceiling instead.
 Use open-based lavatories and/or stand-alone tubs where the floors can be seen underneath.

 Mount fixtures a little higher than normal.
 Mount window treatments and shower curtains at the ceiling.
 Choose a showpiece light fixture.
 Stick with a theme and then neutralize it a bit so that the theme does not become too literal.